 Investors have recently become interested in the financial efficiency of ESG stocks.
 Many companies with good ESG track records demonstrated lower fluctuation than their non-ESG rivals during the market upheaval caused by the COVID-19 epidemic.

-ESG investment was justified for many investors because good corporate behaviour leads to more significant financial results.
+ESG investment was justified for many investors because good corporate behavior leads to more significant financial results.

 E- Environmental addresses the effect of the company’s business on the planet through

-S-Social addresses the company’s responsibility towards society, its employees and customers.
+S-Social addresses the company’s responsibility toward society, its employees, and its customers.

 G – Governance relates to the governance position and standards in the firm.